-In this course, students learn about the structure of government and how it shares power at the local, state and federal levels.
-This course also explores founding principles that inspired the Constitution and Bill of Rights, preserving the freedoms that students experience daily.
-Students will examine the processes of each branch of government, the election process, and how citizens can impact public policy.
-The media, interest groups and influential citizens provide examples of how the government can be affected by informed and active participants.
-Students will examine the U.S. Court system, and become a part of the process by participating in the judicial decision-making process.
-They will also discover ways the United States interacts with countries around the world, through domestic policy,foreign policy, and human rights policy.
+Students will learn about the structure of government and how it shares power at the local, state and federal levels.
+This course explores founding principles that inspired the Constitution and Bill of Rights.
+Students will examine the processes of each government branch, the election process, and how citizens can impact public policy.
+Students will examine the U.S. Court system, participating in the judicial decision-making process.
+They will also discover ways the United States interacts with countries around the world through domestic policy, foreign policy, and human rights policy.
 Free Enterprise is an important component of this course that will allow students to explore economic theories, how supply and demand affect price, and U.S. government intervention in economics.